-Thirty years ago, Edward Deming was recognized by the National Medal of Technology & Innovation by the President of the Unites States, marking the official recognition in America of his ground-breaking work initiated decades earlier in Japan.
+Thirty years ago, W. Edwards Deming was recognized by the National Medal of Technology & Innovation by the President of the Unites States, marking the official recognition in America of his ground-breaking work initiated decades earlier in Japan.
 Today, everyone in the manufacturing quality world has read, heard, spoken about Deming.
 His vision for quality and “14 points of management” as well as the “System of Profound Knowledge” in particular are inescapable reference points.

 However, Pharma may have got this all wrong for the last 30 years.
 By focusing on processes, control and exhortations, manufacturers have missed the essence of Deming’s message.

 Deming advised us to actually put the Human at the center of quality and to focus on how the system works.
 This is what Sanofi Pasteur has been doing systematically for the last two years, through corporate activism and a very structured approach to culture (mutual trust, empowerment), competencies (knowledge), and compliance.
 An in-house global social movement for change and quality, and a resolute investment in education have allowed the company to achieve unprecedented quality gains – out paying the investment by far.
 In the light of this experience, the authors review Deming’s 14 points and highlight what the pharmaceutical industry has missed until today.

 “The father of modern quality” is what many say about W Edwards Deming.
 His thoughts and theory have been taken into use worldwide.
 He has brought a lot of structure to how we see quality, do our work and reduce variation in manufacturing operations.
 But it seems that there is one side of Deming’s work that at least the pharmaceutical industry has not fully tapped into: the human element – or the ‘psychology of change’ as Deming calls it in his book ‘The New Economics’.
 In particular, we may have overlooked the role of leadership.